 Assumptions.
 Cases are assumed to be dependent within subjects and independent between subjects.
 The correlation matrix that represents the within-subject dependencies is estimated as part of the model.

 Obtaining Generalized Estimating Equations

-From the menus choose: Analyze > Generalized Linear Models > Generalized Estimating Equations...
+Analyze > Generalized Linear Models > Generalized Estimating Equations...